 So, I spoke about manipulating your chances of winning, I did this with my biggest win to date.
 The family trip to Universal Orlando.
-We bought the game of monopoly on the Saturday afternoon, but I figured the chances of people entering on a (rainy) Saturday afternoon were quite high.
+We bought the game of monopoly on a Saturday afternoon, but I figured the chances of people entering on a (rainy) Saturday afternoon were quite high.

 Instead, like a crazy woman I slept with the sealed game of monopoly next to my bed.
 When I woke up Sunday morning I unwrapped the box of monopoly, entered the code and won the star prize.
 I was more likely to win because the odds of anyone else entering a code from around 11pm Saturday night up until the point of me entering my code at around 7am in the morning were super low.

 However, the truth is I have no idea when that winning moment was triggered.
-It could of been seconds, minutes, hours or even days before I entered the code.
+It could have been seconds, minutes, hours or even days before I entered the code.
 Which in my opinion makes it all the more exciting!

-This is when you’ll find a code on packaging.
+This is when you’ll find a code on the packaging.
 It might be a neck collar, inside packaging etc. and enter it either online or via text.

-Then depending on the terms and conditions of the competition you might find out if you’re a winner that hour, that day or even once the competition has closed depending on how the competition has been set up.
+Then depending on the terms and conditions of the competition, you might find out if you’re a winner that hour, that day or even once the competition has closed depending on how the competition has been set up.

 Swipe To Win

-I don’t like these competitions as much as people can enter without knowing in many cases (I mean how many people are scanning their Tesco ClubCard whilst buying a Mars bar, more than are specifically going to a website to enter a code right?)
+I don’t like these competitions as much as people can enter without knowing in many cases (I mean how many people are scanning their Tesco Clubcard whilst buying a Mars bar, more than are specifically going to a website to enter a code right?)

 Using A Product